Rae Spoon: Career

 Spoon started performing before they started recording.
 They decided they wanted to become a songwriter while performing at the age of seventeen.
 They emerged as a country and roots singer.
 Their early music features country imagery to the sound of acoustic string instruments such as banjo, guitar and mandolin.
+Their early albums include Throw Some Dirt on Me (2003) and White Hearse Comes Rolling (2006).

 Spoon has performed with such artists as Annabelle Chvostek, Ember Swift, Kinnie Starr, Melissa Ferrick, The Be Good Tanyas, Bitch & Animal, Natalie Merchant and Earl Scruggs.
 They have performed at festivals including North Country Fair, South Country Fair, Under the Volcano Festival, and the Vancouver, Regina, Ottawa, Calgary, Edmonton, Brandon Folk, Music & Art Festival and Winnipeg folk festivals.

 Spoon's breakthrough album, 2008's Superioryouareinferior, was recorded in Calgary and introduced some electronic music elements into Spoon's style.
 Superioryouareinferior includes themes previously used by Spoon like Canadian history and culture such as the commentary on colonialism in their song "Come On Forest Fire Burn The Disco Down".
 Superioryouareinferior was a longlisted nominee for the 2009 Polaris Music Prize.

 While touring Europe Spoon met Alexandre Decoupigny in Berlin.
 Decoupigny and Spoon collaborated in the album Worauf Wartest Du?
 Decoupigny taught Spoon how to create music with a computer which inspired the musician to further experiment with electronic music.
 The experimentation with electronic music influenced their subsequent albums and culminated in I Can't Keep All Our Secrets.

 They have also published First Spring Grass Fire, a book of short stories about growing up in Alberta.
 Arsenal Pulp Press released the book in the fall of 2012.
 The book was a nominee for the 2013 Lambda Literary Awards in the Transgender Fiction category, and Spoon was awarded an Honour of Distinction from the Dayne Ogilvie Prize for LGBT writers in 2014.